WOLFCAD/NAWCAD-WOLF-VR-TOURS/README.md

       - Old folder is the original photosphere prefabs that are needed for the PSV4 prefab to work

 # Player Controls
+  A folder that cotains the player control scripts, input system plugins, and player and camera prefabs.

+  The Starter Assets folder is the main folder that has all the player assets, settings, and prefabs that are used in this demo and that are needed.
+In this folder there is seperate documentation pdfs that explain the all the assets in the folder.
+The pdf is called StarterAssets_Documentation.

+  Assets used in the project and are needed for player input are
+    - PlayerCapsule prefab
+    - PlayerFollowCamera prefab
+    - UI_Canvas_StarterAssetsInputs_Joysticks prefab
+    - UI_EventSystem prefab
+    - MainCamera prefab x2

+# Streaming Assets
+  The Video Render is placed in the second psv4 prefab under its Photo Gimbal componet.
+This used when video needs to be rendered instead of a photosphere.
+The video you want to play can then be attached to the video render.
+You cannot attavh video directly to the psv4 asset.

+# Teleport System
+  -